UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/PythonProcessing1.rst

        Starting a new Notebook (click on figure for larger image)

 A Notebook can be executed in so-called cells which give you more control of your code.
 Start by adding all the lines with your imports from your **MyFirstPythopnScript.py**-script into the first cell and click *Run*.
 A new cell is added below.
-Now add add your saveraster function in the next cell, click *Run* and then add the code up to the for-loop in a new cell and click *Run* again.
+Now add your saveraster function in the next cell, click *Run* and then add the code up to the for-loop in a new cell and click *Run* again.
 Depending on your version of QGIS you might get a DeprecationWarning about np.float.
 Try removing *np.* and re-run the cells.
 You can restart the code in **Kernel>Restart & Clear Output**.
 Here you can also run all cells at the same time (**Restart and Run All**).

 Maybe it is good to save your Notebook at this point.
 Save as **MyFirstNotebookScript**.
 If you check your filesystem you now have a file called **MyFirstNotebookScript.ipynd** which is the Notebook just created.